 By the 1901-1902 winter season, 353 Commonwealth was the home of banker William Pratt Lyman and his wife Helen (Beeckman) Lyman.
 They had lived at 435 Beacon during the 1899-1900 season.
 They also maintained a home in Nahant.
 They continued to live at 353 Commonwealth in 1903, but had moved to 528 Beacon by 1904.

-Anna Howard continued to live at 353 Commonwealth in 1907, and by the 1907-1908 winter season had been joined there by Eugene Van Rensselaer Thayer, Jr., and his wife, Gladys Baldwin (Brooks) Thayer.
-They also maintained a home in Lancaster.
-He was an investment broker, and later would become president of the Merchants National Bank in Boston and then president of Chase Manhattan Bank in New York.
+Anna Howard continued to live at 353 Commonwealth with Frances and John Howard.
+During the 1907-1908 winter season, it also was the home of Eugene Van Rensselaer Thayer, Jr., and his wife, Gladys Baldwin (Brooks) Thayer (both Mrs. Howard and the Thayers were listed there in the 1908 Blue Book).
+The Thayers also maintained a home in Lancaster.
+He was an investment broker and later would become president of the Merchants National Bank in Boston and then president of Chase Manhattan Bank in New York.
 By 1909, the Thayers had moved to 164 Marlborough.

 During the 1908-1909 winter season, Anna Howard was living elsewhere and 353 Commonwealth was the home of Francis Augustus Shea, a bachelor.
-His mother, Mrs. Elizabeth (Eliza) (Dooley/Dorley) Shea, the widow of Francis Patrick Shea, and his unmarried sisters, Caroline J. Shea and Helen E. Shea, lived with him.
+His mother, Elizabeth (Eliza) (Dooley/Dorley) Shea, the widow of Francis Patrick Shea, and his unmarried sisters, Caroline J. Shea and Helen E. Shea, lived with him.
 They previously had lived at 22 Peterborough.
 He was president of the Reece Button Hole Machine Company, founded by his brother-in-law, John Reece (husband of Marietta Shea), who died in March of 1896.

-By the 1911-1912 winter season, the Everetts had purchased and moved to 49 Commonwealth and Mrs. Howard was living at 353 Commonwealth again with her daughter, Frances.
-They continued to live there in 1915.
+By the 1911-1912 winter season, the Everetts had moved to 49 Commonwealth and Mrs. Howard was living at 353 Commonwealth again.
+She also maintained a home in Manchester, Massachusetts.

 During the 1918-1919 winter season, 353 Commonwealth was the home of Paul Drummond Rust and his wife, Florence R. (Stuart) Rust.
 They had lived at 135 Beacon during the previous season.
 Paul Rust was an investor in timber lands, wholesale lumber dealer, and investment banker and broker.
 They continued to live at 353 Commonwealth during the 1919-1920 season, but moved thereafter to 415 Commonwealth.

 In April of 1921, he filed for permission to convert the property from a single-family dwelling into doctors offices and a single-family dwelling.
 On September 7, 1921, he wrote the Building Department to indicate that he was withdrawing application to convert the property “from a residence into an office building.”
 The application was marked abandoned, but then that indication was crossed off and a permit was granted in November of 1921.

-On November 15, 1922, the Boston Globe reported that 353 Commonwealth had been acquired by the Commonwealth Home and Office Trust, the trustees of which were Russell S. Codman (trustee of the Central Building Trust and other concerns), Allan Forbes (president of the State Street Trust Company), and Leavitt C. Parsons (president of Marshall & Co., Inc.).
+On November 14, 1922, 353 Commonwealth, 333 Commonwealth, and 270 Commonwealth were acquired from the Professional Building Co. by the Commonwealth Home and Office Trust, the trustees of which were Russell S. Codman (trustee of the Central Building Trust and other concerns), Allan Forbes (president of the State Street Trust Company), and Leavitt C. Parsons (president of Marshall & Co., Inc.).

 In May of 1972, Archibald Ferran filed for permission to convert the property from a single-family dwelling and medical offices into five apartments and medical offices.
 He subsequently abandoned the permit.

 In March of 1974, he filed for (and subsequently received) permission to convert the property from a single-family dwelling and medical office into ten apartments and a medical office.
 In its June 8, 1976. decision allowing the change of use, the Board of Appeal noted that the July 18, 1972, purchase and sale agreement between Andrew Saggese and Alexander Ferran described the property as an “8 unit apartment and commercial building.”